normful/normful/README.md

 ### Hi there 👋

-I'm a full stack software engineer with 8 years of experience in early, mid, and late stage American and Canadian startups, developing B2B SaaS applications with backend servers and frontend web clients.
+I'm a full stack software engineer with over 10 years of experience.

+I've mostly worked on backend web servers and frontend web clients.

 ### Software Interests